Get

 Newfoundland Overview

 Better known by their owners as “Newfies,” Newfoundlands are surprisingly gentle and docile.
 They hold a reputation for being “nanny dogs” because of their patience and protectiveness toward children.
-This working dog feels at home on land and in water, and even though it is one of the friendliest breeds, there are challenges when it comes to owning a dog that possibly outweighs you.
+This working dog feels at home on land and in water, and even though they are one of the friendliest canines, they can be challenging to handle if you’re unaccustomed to caring for a dog that possibly outweighs you.

 Personality

 Newfies are known to be one of the most docile and friendliest breeds.
-They’re lazy dogs that are friendly with their family and have unending patience toward kids.
-They are also a confident and intelligent breed, and although they can be docile and calm, they are also outgoing and fun-loving.
+They’re lazy dogs who are friendly with their family and have unending patience toward kids.
+They are also confident and intelligent, and although they can be docile and calm, they are also outgoing and fun-loving.

 Training and Exercise

 Surprisingly, the Newfoundland only requires about 30 minutes of moderate exercise a day.
-This large canine will be happy with daily walks with its owner and, even more so, a swim if there’s a large body of water nearby.
-They enjoy the outdoors, so a short hike will also be appreciated and keep your Newfie fit.
+This large canine will be happy with daily walks with their owner, but they also like to swim and play games.
+They enjoy the outdoors, so a short hike will also be appreciated to keep your Newfie fit.
 If you enjoy canine sports, your Newfie will excel at cart pulling and will enjoy tracking, rally, herding, agility, and obedience courses.

-Early socialization and training are essential for the Newfoundland so that it grows up to be a well-mannered and obedient dog.
+Early socialization and training are essential for Newfoundlands to grow up to be well-mannered and obedient dogs.
 Fortunately, Newfies are eager to please their owners and are considered easy to train.
 While some may be stubborn, you can successfully train your Newfie with positive reinforcement and patience.
 If your Newfie is to be trained for water work, you should start training when they’re at least 4 months old.

 Newfoundland dog breed outdoors